 Family and friends are free to visit when they want

 Cost are a major consideration when it comes to both options.
 There are three major factors when it comes to working out the costs.

 - The facilities required each week – if you need regular nursing or dementia assistance then it will cost more than if you need basic personal support

 - Where the home care service or residential facility is based

 - If you are entitled to get financial support with all or part of the cost

 Our research shows that most people prefer to be looked after at home and it wouldn’t surprise most people to know that.
 Think about it yourself.
 Wouldn’t you rather stay in a place you feel comfortable and have known for many years, where your pets are, where your neighbours are and where your community is?
-Residential homes are mostly professional, friendly places to live but nothing compares to your own space.
+Residential homes are mostly professional, friendly places to live but their social care resources are stretched and nothing compares to your own space.

 So it makes sense that most people want to stay in their own house as long as they can when they get older.
 And taking advantage of home care services when they just need a little bit of help – the perfect type of social assistance for seniors.
 Then later on, maybe, having a carer based permanently in their home, if necessary.

 Clearly every circumstance is different, but it is important to consider each and every option in detail.
 An informed decision is a well-made decision.
 Everyone should be aware that there is a life-enhancing alternative to a residential home – even for those with dementia or requiring palliative assistance.

 Remember that your care, or your elderly relative’s care, is only specific to your life or their life, it is a very personal decision.
 Get all the information, facts, advice and support you need and make this very personal decision together as a family.
 Only you know what is right for yourself or your elderly relative.